-Sensitive grazing is the preferred management method, and there needs to be careful consideration of numbers and suitability of different breeds/species of livestock, together with implementation of infrastructure that enables targeted grazing management.
+Careful consideration of numbers, time of year they are introduced and suitability of different breeds/species of livestock, together with implementation of infrastructure that enables targeted grazing management would be required.

-Grazing densities need to reflect the requirements for the specific area, and monitoring is required to record overgrazing so the management measures can be adapted to minimise impacts.
 Low stocking densities are attributed to anything under one livestock unit per hectare and in the case of the conservation grazing project stocking densities will be closer to 0.5 livestock units per hectare (Gloucestershire Wildlife Trust).
 This is only a guideline and focus should be on the condition of the sward rather than adhering to a rigidly defined stocking density (RSPB, 1997).